qwyjibojones/o2-pushbutton/openshift/disconnected/README.md

 Once we have loaded the docker images into our docker we can now execute the run-services.
 It will take an argument that is the working directory that serves at the root directory for the container registry cache, rpms, ... etc.

 In this section we will now assume all dependencies will be extracted to a root working directory indicated by WORKING_DIRECTORY.
-For example, let's assume we have extracted docker-registry-data.tgz, and rpms.tgz to the working directory giving us so far:
+For example, let's assume we have extracted bundled all dependencies under a tgz call disconnected.tgz into the working directory giving us so far:

 * **$WORKING_DIRECTORY/docker-registry-data**
 * **$WORKING_DIRECTORY/rpms**

-We also provided some slef signed CERTS so we can proxy https.
-Please copy the **/server-certs** directory to the working location.
-Also, copy the reverse-proxy.conf to the location $WORKING_DIRECTORY/ giving you:

 * **$WORKING_DIRECTORY/server-certs**
 * **$WORKING_DIRECTORY/reverse-proxy.conf**